 One myth is that “Ab workouts” and “Kegels” seem to be the answer to everything...
 This drives me crazy!
 Kegels on their own do nothing to address the real underlying issues like core instability, abdominal separation, and improper pelvic floor function.

-Crunches are now top of the list of well established “no-no exercises”, and commonly accepted safe activities like Pilates or yoga can be harmful when resuming an active lifestyle - if resumed before completing a comprehensive ab and pelvic floor re-strengthening program.
+Crunches are now top of the list of well established “no-no exercises”, but commonly accepted safe activities like Pilates or yoga can also be harmful when resuming an active lifestyle - if resumed before completing a comprehensive ab and pelvic floor re-strengthening program.

 This is a subject very close to my heart, my core workouts prevented my own diastasis recti and back from healing after my 1st son... but I managed to recover entirely after my second!
 I want you to avoid the mistakes I made and make the most of this recovery journey.
 I’ll get back to this subject bellow.